NREL/BLAST-Lite/README.md

 - Pack performance loss due to cell-to-cell inbalance

 Aging models are generally trained on a limited amount of data, that is, there is not enough information to estimate cell-to-cell variability in degradation rates.
 Battery 'warranty life' is generally much more conservative than 'expected life'.
+These models are estimating cell level degradation, there will be additional performance penalties and caveats for estimating lifetime of battery packs.
+A good rule-of-thumb is to assume that pack lifetime is 20-30% less than cell lifetime, but please support model simulations with data if you have it.

 ## Citations:
  - Sony Murata LFP-Gr battery aging data and model